dbeehler/10547-Sub-Zero/README.md

   - Initial Commit
   - Added personalized .ico file
   - Added new saving method.
-    - More efficent
+    - More efficient
   - Update to make red team 1 fill in the spreadsheet
 ## Contact
-For questions, comments, concers, or suggestions please email dbeehler00@gmail.com
+For questions, comments, concerns, or suggestions please email dbeehler00@gmail.com